-8 See "Case Study: Investigation of Interference into 5 GHz Weather Radars from Unlicensed National Information Infrastructure Devices, Part I," NTIA Technical Report, TR-11-473, November 2010.
+13 See "Case Study: Investigation of Interference into 5 GHz Weather Radars from Unlicensed National Information Infrastructure Devices, Part I," NTIA Technical Report, TR-11-473, November 2010.

-9 See FCC Memorandum regarding 5 GHz Outdoor U-NII Network Equipment, from FCC OET and Enforcement Bureau chiefs to Manufacturers and Operators of Unlicensed 5 GHz Outdoor Network Equipment, July 27, 2010.
+14 See FCC Memorandum regarding 5 GHz Outdoor U-NII Network Equipment, from FCC OET and Enforcement Bureau chiefs to Manufacturers and Operators of Unlicensed 5 GHz Outdoor Network Equipment, July 27, 2010.

-was generally caused by a few fixed wireless transmitters operated by WISPs and used in the vicinity of airports at high elevations within line of site to the TDWR installations.
+the vicinity of airports at high elevations within line of site to the TDWR installations.
 In most cases, the interference was caused by operations in the same band as TDWRs but there were reports of interference caused by adjacent band emissions.
-The FCC memo noted that interference fell into 2 categories: (1) Cases in which equipment was not certified or otherwise non-compliant with Commission rules;10 (2) Instances in which the equipment was compliant, but still caused interference, due to factors such as the configuration of the transmitter, its height and azimuth relative to the TDWR and the device's failure to detect and avoid the radar signal.
+The FCC memo noted that interference fell into 2 categories: (1) Cases in which equipment was not certified or otherwise non-compliant with Commission rules;15 (2) Instances in which the equipment was compliant, but still caused interference, due to factors such as the configuration of the transmitter, its height and azimuth relative to the TDWR and the device's failure to detect and avoid the radar signal.

 Test Efforts: Engineers from NTIA's Institute for Telecommunication Sciences (ITS) and FAA performed extensive field measurements at a site of reported TDWR interference in San Juan, Puerto Rico.
-A recent presentation by NTIA officials at the Tri-Service Radar Symposium noted the test results found that U-NII interference was either co-channel or adjacent channel to the TDWR operating frequency and both conditions caused visible interference artifacts11.
+A recent presentation by NTIA officials at the Tri-Service Radar Symposium noted the test results found that U-NII interference was either co-channel or adjacent channel to the TDWR operating frequency and both conditions caused visible interference artifacts16.
 The testing found that DFS U-NII devices from certain manufacturers did not detect and avoid the TDWR signal.
 At that point, the Commission stopped certifying 5 GHz DFS 5 GHz U-NII devices.
 According to the NTIA presentation: